awsdocs/aws-cloudformation-user-guide/doc_source/quickref-ec2.md

 ## Assigning an Amazon EC2 elastic IP using AWS::EC2::EIP snippet<a name="scenario-ec2-eip"></a>

-This example shows how to allocate an Amazon EC2 Elastic IP address and assign it to an Amazon EC2 instance using a [AWS::EC2::EIP resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-eip.html)\.
+This example shows how to assign an Amazon EC2 Elastic IP address and assign it to an Amazon EC2 instance using a [AWS::EC2::EIP resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-eip.html)\.

 ### JSON<a name="quickref-ec2-example-3.json"></a>